 My costume has parts that may get in other people's way.
 Is this a problem?

 The costume should be something that the participant can move in without aid.
 It should not obstruct or accidently hurt other cosplayers on the chessboard.
 It should be contained within a 60cmx60cm square, as this is the size of our board's tiles.
 Be aware that this is subject to change as we are working on upgrading our board to be better and more resistant.

 How will I know if I've been selected?

 Selected applicants and their replacements will be notified by e-mail when the decision has been made.
 Keep your e-mail contact information up to date in order to keep in touch with the Cosplay Chess Staff.

 I've been selected!
 What do I have to do before the con?

-Participants with need to communicate via email with the Cosplay Chess Staff during the weeks prior to the convention.
+Participants will need to communicate via email with the Cosplay Chess Staff during the weeks prior to the convention.
 Failure to communicate with the Cosplay Chess Staff when required may lead to exclusion.

-Other Questions?
+Other questions?
 Please contact the Cosplay Chess Director at firstname.lastname@example.org or your representing player if you have already been selected as a participant.